 One such example was San Francisco, which earned maximum points for entertainment availability and had the second-highest average personal income after San Jose.
 However, San Francisco’s low percentage of Gen Zers and a price parity of 134.5 slowed it down.
 Likewise, Los Angeles — which received a top score for its 137 colleges, more than NYC or Chicago — only reached #17 due to a price parity of 118.8 and an unemployment rate of 9.9%.

 On the other hand, Salt Lake City had the lowest unemployment rate at 2.9%, earning it a maximum score.
 Even so, the metro’s relatively low Gen Z population, number of universities and entertainment venues stopped it at #13 — 1.5 points below Cincinnati at #10.
-However, Salt Lake City is still a strong contender for smaller metros that could prove attractive to Gen Zers.
+However, The Crossroads of the West is still a strong contender for smaller metros that could prove attractive to Gen Zers and young professionals, with coworking spaces in Salt Lake City picking up steam as a result.
 Similarly, Louisville and Memphis both received 15 out of 15 points for their price parity of 89.6, but didn’t fare as well in other metrics.

 Generation Z values innovation, connectedness, security and genuine experiences.
 These traits may be an eclectic mix; however, as the members of this generation finish their studies, find jobs and look to settle down, the metros that best fulfil their needs stand to profit the most from the influx of Gen Zers.

 The Pew Research Center has named Generation Z the most educated generation yet.
 In an economy that relies on innovation and knowledge work.
 As such, the office will likely keep its central role in white collar employment.
 Browse the list below to explore some of the most important U.S. office markets, which are also likely to become Gen Z employment magnets: